sleepyjaree/cdp/source/shared/professionalism.rst

  - When turning in homework or other assignments, make sure that your writing is legible and the overall appearance reflects quality and care.
 Content is always the most critical aspect of your work; but appearance counts too.

  - When submitting code, make sure the files are properly named.
 For example ``homework.java`` may make sense on your side of the shop, but from the grader's perspective it's not very helpful.
 Instead, give your file a unique name that identifies it back to you, e.g., ``JaneDoe-homework-2.java``.

-When submitting photos of your work, name the files accordingly.
-Instead of ``IMG_123.JPG`` it should be called ``JohnDoe_problem1a.jpg``.
+ - When submitting photos of your work, name the files accordingly.
+Instead of ``IMG_123.JPG`` it should be called ``JohnDoe_problem1a.jpg`` or something equally indicative of where the file is coming from and what it contains.

  - Follow instructions.
 Instructions and directions reflect expectations and requirements for your work.
 File naming conventions, deadlines, content style, etc, are important aspects of your work both in college and beyond.